rust-lang-nursery/rust-cookbook/src/science/mathematics/linear_algebra/add-matrices.md

 ## Adding matrices
 [![ndarray-badge]][ndarray] [![cat-science-badge]][cat-science]

-Creates two matrices with [`ndarray::arr2`] and adds them together.
+Creates two 2-D matrices with [`ndarray::arr2`] and sums them element-wise.

+Note the sum is computed as `let sum = &a + &b`.
+The `&` operator is used to avoid consuming `a` and `b`, making them available later for display.
+A new array is created containing their sum.

 ```rust
 extern crate ndarray;